ky25aaa-beep/DUX_A1_CL/README.md

 }
 ```

-CSS for the Upload background image which controls the size and `shadow` of the bottom of the image to prevent it from blending into the pages white base background
+CSS for the Upload background image which controls the size and `shadow` of the bottom of the image to prevent it from blending into the pages white base background.
 ```CSS
 .profile-picture {
   opacity: 0.75;